ngorm/ngorm/GUIDE.md

 The second part is too broad and vague, and might have different outcomes based on the nature of the database.
-So the focus of ngorm is to make sure all the cases are addressed, in a way that it the library generates the best possible queries for the supported databases.
+So the focus of ngorm is to make sure all the cases are addressed, in a way that  the library generates the best possible queries for the supported databases.

 ## Installation